 The prevention of Healthcare Acquired Infections (HCAI) continues to be a challenge for all hospitals today.
-Here at the National Orthopaedic Hospital, the Infection Prevention & Control Team (IPCT) play a key role in attaining this goal.
-We would ask all of our patients, visitors and staff to adhere to our IPC practices so that by working together we can reduce the risks and prevent the transmission of infections.
+Here at the National Orthopaedic Hospital, the Infection Prevention & Control Team (IPCT) play a key role in your safe care.
+Working together we can reduce the risks and prevent the transmission of infections, and we ask all patients, visitors and staff to adhere to IPC recommendations and practices.

-Wash your hands and use the hand gels provided at the hand hygiene points throughout the hospital.
-Hand hygiene is essential on entering and exiting the building and after coughing, sneezing or blowing the nose.
-Ensure you dispose of used tissues in the bins provided.
-We encourage you to ask your Health Care Worker if they have washed their hands before attending to your care.
+Wash your hands thoroughly and use the hand gels provided at points throughout the hospital.
+Hand hygiene is essential on entering and exiting the building, after coughing, sneezing or blowing the nose, and at regular intervals during your visit.
+We encourage patients and visitors to ask our Health Care workers if they have washed their hands before attending to your care.

 On admission to the Hospital

-We encourage both our Orthopaedic and Rehabilitation patients to wear comfortable clean shoes for the duration of their stay.
+Please wear comfortable clean shoes for the duration of your stay.
 Please keep belongings to a minimum to allow our Household Department to clean patient bed spaces appropriately.
-Essential items only should be brought to the hospital and kept in the lockers provided.
+Only essential items should be brought to the hospital and kept in the lockers provided.

 If you encounter any problems or issues relating to infection control during your stay here with us, please inform your ward manager who will, in turn, inform the Infection Control Team.